spray/sbt-revolver/README.md

 #### Triggered Restart

-You can use `~re:start` to go into _triggered restart_ mode.
+You can use `~re:start` to go into "triggered restart" mode.
 Your application starts up and SBT watches for changes in your source (or resource) files.
 If a change is detected SBT recompiles the required classes and _sbt-revolver_ automatically restarts your application.
-When you press _ENTER_ SBT leaves _triggered restart_ and returns to the normal prompt keeping your application running.
+When you press <ENTER> SBT leaves "triggered restart" and returns to the normal prompt keeping your application running.

 #### Hot Reloading

-When you have [JRebel] installed and configured as described in the _Installation_ section above _sbt-revolver_ supports hot reloading:
+When you have [JRebel] installed and configured as described in the "Installation" section above _sbt-revolver_ supports hot reloading:

 * Start your application with `re:start`.
-* Enter _triggered compilation_ with `~products`.
+* Enter "triggered compilation" with `~products`.
 SBT watches for changes in your source (and resource) files.
   If a change is detected SBT recompiles the required classes and JRebel loads these classes right into your running application.
-Since your application is not restarted the time required to bring changes online is minimal (see the _Understanding JRebel_ section below for more details).
-When you press _ENTER_ SBT leaves _triggered compilation_ and returns to the normal prompt keeping your application running.
+Since your application is not restarted the time required to bring changes online is minimal (see the "Understanding JRebel" section below for more details).
+When you press <ENTER> SBT leaves triggered compilation and returns to the normal prompt keeping your application running.
-* If you changed your application in a way that requires a full restart (see below) press _ENTER_ to leave _triggered compilation_ and `re:start`.
+* If you changed your application in a way that requires a full restart (see below) press <ENTER> to leave triggered compilation and `re:start`.
 * Of course you always stop the application with `re:stop`.